-Broadcasters found violating the FLSA pay requirements face the same penalties as other businesses, which can be painful.
-Non-complying employers risk civil penalties of over \$2,000 per violation, and the FLSA authorizes the Department of Labor and aggrieved employees to bring suit for back pay and liquidated damages.
-Employees that succeed in private litigation are also entitled to recover attorneys' fees, and there can be individual liability for decision-makers responsible for a misclassification.
+Broadcasters and other media employers found violating the FLSA pay requirements face the same penalties as other businesses, which can be painful.
+Non-complying employers risk civil penalties of well over \$2,000 per violation, and the FLSA authorizes the Department of Labor and aggrieved employees to bring suit for up to three years of back pay and liquidated damages.
+Employees that succeed in private litigation are also entitled to recover attorneys' fees, and there can be individual liability for decision-makers responsible for misclassifying an employee as exempt.
 Further, the FLSA authorizes class action lawsuits by multiple plaintiffs.
-If a broadcaster has not already begun studying its current pay structures to determine how best to bring them into compliance with the new requirements, it needs to begin that process as soon as possible.
-For strategies to comply with the new requirements while minimizing the financial impact on your stations, please review our related Pillsbury publication, How Employers Should Respond to the Trump Administration's Final Overtime Rule.
+Broadcasters and other media employers should examine their current pay structures as soon as possible to determine how best to bring them into compliance with the new requirements.